tmukammel/iOSKickStart/README.md

 1. You have to extend or use sub classes declared here against Apple's base classes.

-THis is just a basic work.
+This is just a basic work.
 Please contribute, expand and Enjoy...

 ## Installation